Duroktar/cookbook/Python/LINKS/BibleProfile/README.md

 For other Links Profiles including a Full English Dictionary, search "traBpUkciP" on the MVC Forums.

-For Python Scripts and more visit my Github at https://github.com/Duroktar/cookbook/blob/master/README.md there's also a Buy Me a Coffee button there as well if you'd like to help support my work.

 If you have any questions or requests, please e-mail me at Duroktar@gmail.com.

 Enjoy !